 Read more about CES.

 Students will be enrolled at Maastricht University, one of the best universities in the Netherlands.
 By choosing 2 Baylor courses and 2 CES courses, students will have the opportunity to study with the best Baylor professors as well as with highly acclaimed Dutch professors (all classes are taught in English).
-CES courses approach topics from a unique local point of view, such as 'Dutch Art History' or 'International Relations from a European Perspective' and some include excursions.
+CES courses approach topics from a unique local point of view, such as 'Dutch Art History'.
 All credits transfer back as 'resident credit hours' so even seniors can apply.

-Throughout the Baylor in Maastricht programme, students are encouraged to travel as much as possible (even the meal plan becomes a cash meal allowance when traveling!)
+Throughout the Baylor in Maastricht programme, students are encouraged to travel as much as possible.
 Starting with a group trip, Baylor students continue to explore Europe during their long weekends off and their month long individual travel period at the end of the programme.
 Students receive a 3-month Eurail free train pass which is valid in over 20 European countries.
 This allows students to visit major European cities such as Prague, Florence and Barcelona, attend exciting cultural events like Running of the Bulls in Pamplona or ski the Swiss Alps.

 International relations officer